AEONPHYTON/Computer_Vision/README.md

-# Computer Viasion Project
+# Computer Vision Project
-A little project about computer vision to analyze video and in realt time with camera
+A little project about computer vision to analyze video and in real time with camera.

 `Pose_landmark_new.py` analize a video X time to extract landmark of the body for a paricular movement.

+`Pose_marker.py` analize body landmarks with a camera or webcam

 `Pose_Visualization.py` analyze the data extrapolate previously and add new metrics.